 Dental Foundation Training (DFT) follows a nationally agreed curriculum.
 A specific portfolio is used throughout the year which aligns to this curriculum.

-Since September 2016, a formal process has been used by HEE to sign off Foundation Dentists as having demonstrated the necessary competences and prescribed elements to work independently in NHS general dental practice.
+Since September 2016, a formal process has been used by NHS England to sign off Foundation Dentists as having demonstrated the necessary competences and prescribed elements to work independently in NHS general dental practice.
 This process is called Review of Competence Progression, also known as ‘satisfactory completion’, of DFT.

 It includes a series of practice-based assessments, prescribed activities and panel reviews of each Foundation Dentist throughout the year.
 This includes a decision near the end of the training year as to whether the necessary competencies have been demonstrated or whether further training is necessary.
 This process is regularly reviewed by the Dental Foundation Training Advisory Group and COPDEND.

-There are approximately sixty-five geographical schemes located in England, Wales and Northern Ireland.
-These schemes are all for September 2023 start dates.
+There are approximately 65 geographical schemes across 11 regions located in England, Wales and Northern Ireland.
+These schemes are all for September 2024 start dates.
 Please note that the number of schemes has not yet been finalised at the time of the publication of this guide.

 Non-urgent advice: Applicants in Scotland

 Recruitment to all DFT Schemes in England, Wales and Northern Ireland is managed by London and Kent, Surrey and Sussex Recruitment.

 Please note that there is a separate recruitment process for Vocational Training (VT) places in Scotland.